ctfrancia/ajedrez-be/README.md

 - `organizer_id` - foreign key to `users` table

 ### `games`
+#### Description
+A game is also considered a round or a match.
+For example a tournament can be composed of 9 rounds.
+Those 9 rounds can be considered 9 games and will thus be stored in the `games` table.

+### Definitions and descriptions
 - `game_id` - primary key
 - `is_active` - boolean to determine if game is active
 - `created_at` - date game was created